UFST-appudvikling/ticketauth-android/docs/README.md

 </activity>
 ```

-__If you't don specify a custom redirectUri you don't have to add anything to your apps manifest
+__If you don't specify a custom redirectUri you don't have to add anything to your apps manifest
 file.__

 ### Automated Auth